-BOSTON -- Enterprise social network projects are more often ruined by people’s fears, power plays and inability to trust than
+BOSTON -- Enterprise social network projects are more often ruined by people’s fears, power plays and inability to trust than any technology mishap.

 That, at least, is according to Kevin Jones, an independent consultant who is currently working for NASA’s Marshall Space Flight Center in Huntsville, Ala., on a social enterprise project called ExplorNet.

 Drawing from his experiences at NASA as well as with other clients, Jones outlined commonly made mistakes associated with collaborative software implementations while presenting at the Enterprise 2.0 Conference held here this week.

 In a follow-up interview, Jones said technology can contribute to failure, but it is almost always people problems that kill company-wide social networking strategies.

 “The tools are part of it, for sure, but you have to be much more strategic with the people themselves,” Jones said.
 “If I were to pick an ideal person to lead, they have to know culture and people really, really well.
 I would take someone who knows that and nothing about the technology over someone who knows the technology but not the people.”

 Jones said one of the key causes of failure is the inability to trust.
 One group at the Marshall Space Flight Center dug in its heels about collaborating with others outside of the group, Jones said.
 The manager resisted the most, claiming he didn’t trust his people to behave.
 He was concerned they wouldn’t appear “smart” to others or that they might “bash other groups,” Jones said.

 While managers may not trust their staff, employees often have an even more difficult time trusting management.
 As a result, they may resist participating in internal social networks out of fear of retribution should they publicly criticize a higher-up.